ISU will go for its fourth-straight MVC series win this weekend in Chicago.

 Simply put, Fischer knows how to motivate her student-athletes to succeed.

-Fischer has more wins in her Illinois State head coaching career than any other coach in Redbird Athletics history, with an ISU softball head coaching record that stands at 909-611-4 (.598) following the 2013 season.
-She recorded her 900th Redbird victory with a 5-0 win over Bradley, April 11 at Marian Kneer Stadium.
+Fischer has more wins in her Illinois State head coaching career than any other coach in Redbird Athletics history, with an ISU softball head coaching record that stands at 909-611-4 (.598) entering the 2014 season.
+She won her 900th and 901st games at ISU with a doubleheader sweep of Bradley, April 11, 2013.

 She earned her 714th-career victory at Illinois State April 14, 2007, with a win over Drake, and in the process, passed legendary Redbird baseball coach Duffy Bass (deceased), as the all-time winningest coach in Redbird Athletics history.
-In May 2007, Fischer was recognized by the Missouri Valley Conference as the all-time head softball coach in Valley history.
-Fischer is not only the Missouri Valley Conference's winningest coach of all-time, but also its winningest coach in conference play.
+In May 2007, Fischer was recognized by the Missouri Valley Conference as the league's All-Centennial Team head coach.
+Additionally, Fischer is not only the Missouri Valley Conference's winningest coach of all-time, but also its winningest coach in conference play.

 Her success and devotion to softball extends beyond Illinois State, as she was the first recipient of the National Fastpitch Coaches Association (NFCA) Distinguished Service Award at the Speedline Coach of the Year/NFCA Hall of Fame Banquet in December 2002.

 In addition to guiding her teams to high levels of success, Fischer's numerous awards and honors, plus her team's accolades, speak for themselves.